zen-lang/zen/README.md

 ## Schema

-zen includes built in schema engine, which is similar to json schema.
+zen includes builrin schema engine, which is sinilar json schema.

 The key features of zen schema is: